lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ## Generic Nonce Request Message Flow

 The client sends id-cmc-nonceReq structure to the server.
-Upon reciving and processing the request, the server responds with id-cmc-nonceResp.
+Upon receiving and processing the request, the server responds with id-cmc-nonceResp.

 Once this round-trip transaction is complete, the client will include the nonce in either a Simple or Full PKI Request.